Teenager jailed for racist abuse of Marcus Rashford after Euro 2020 final

 Douglas Mackay, the CPS sports lead prosecutor, said hate crimes relating to football have risen significantly over recent years.

-“The UK Football Policing Unit’s internal mid-season report has shown a significant rise in football-related criminality compared to pre-pandemic levels.
+“The UK Football Policing Unit’s internal mid-season report has shown a significant rise in football-related criminality compared to pre-pandemic levels,” he said.

 “At the CPS, we play a crucial role in tackling these crimes and making our national sport inclusive and safe to watch.